Jordan: Sports

-While both team and individual sports are widely played in Jordan, the Kingdom has enjoyed its biggest international achievements in taekwondo.
-The highlight came at the 2016 Rio Olympic Games when Ahmad Abu Ghaush won Jordan's first ever medal of any colour at the Games by taking gold in the −67 kg weight.
-Medals have continued to be won at World and Asian level in the sport since to establish Taekwondo as the Kingdom's favourite sport alongside football and basketball.
+While both team and individual sports are widely played, the kingdom has enjoyed its biggest international achievements in taekwondo.
+The highlight came at the 2016 Rio Olympic Games when Ahmad Abughaush won Jordan's first ever medal of any colour at the games by taking gold in the −67 kg weight.
+Medals have continued to be won at world and Asian level in the sport since to establish taekwondo as the kingdom's favourite sport alongside football and basketball.

-Football is the most popular sport in Jordan.
-The national football team came within a play-off of reaching the 2014 World Cup in Brazil when they lost a two-legged play-off against Uruguay.
-They previously reached the quarter-finals of the Asian Cup in 2004 and 2011.
+Football is the most popular sport.
+The national football team came within a play-off of reaching the 2014 FIFA World Cup in Brazil, but lost the two-legged tie against Uruguay.
+They previously reached the quarter-finals of the AFC Asian Cup in 2004 and 2011, and lost in the final against Qatar in 2023.

 Jordan has a strong policy for inclusive sport and invests heavily in encouraging girls and women to participate in all sports.
 The women's football team gaining reputation, and in March 2016 ranked 58th in the world.
 In 2016, Jordan hosted the FIFA U-17 Women's World Cup, with 16 teams representing six continents.
 The tournament was held in four stadiums in the three Jordanian cities of Amman, Zarqa and Irbid.
 It was the first women's sports tournament in the Middle East.

-Basketball is another sport that Jordan continues to punch above its weight in, having qualified to the FIBA 2010 World Basketball Cup and more recently reaching the 2019 World Cup in China.
-Jordan came within a point of reaching the 2012 Olympics after losing the final of the 2010 Asian Cup to China by the narrowest of margins, 70–69, and settling for silver instead.
-Jordan's national basketball team is participating in various international and Middle Eastern tournaments.
+Basketball is another sport that Jordan continues to excel in, having qualified to the FIBA 2010 World Basketball Cup and more recently reaching the 2019 World Cup in China.
+Jordan came within a point of reaching the 2012 Olympics after losing the final of the 2010 Asian Cup to China, 70–69, and settling for silver instead.
+The national basketball team participates in various international and Middle Eastern tournaments.
 Local basketball teams include: Al-Orthodoxi Club, Al-Riyadi, Zain, Al-Hussein and Al-Jazeera.

 Boxing, karate, kickboxing, Muay Thai, and ju-jitsu are also popular.
 Less common sports are also gaining popularity.
-Rugby is increasing in popularity, a rugby union is recognized by the Jordan Olympic Committee which supervises three national teams.
-Although cycling is not widespread in Jordan, the sport is developing as a lifestyle and a new way to travel especially among the youth.
+Rugby is increasing in popularity, a rugby union is recognised by the Jordan Olympic Committee which supervises three national teams.
+Although cycling is not widespread, the sport is developing as a lifestyle and a new way to travel especially among the youth.
 In 2014, a NGO Make Life Skate Life completed construction of the 7Hills Skatepark, the first skatepark in the country located in Downtown Amman.